 To build on the dialogue of Innovation Summit 2013: Collaborative Care Models, APTA launched Innovation 2.0 — an initiative aimed at bolstering the impact of physical therapy in innovative and emerging models of health care such as accountable care organizations, bundled payment, direct access, pay for performance, patient-centered medical homes, prevention and health promotion, and value-based purchasing.
 APTA aided selected models by providing financial support, as well as technically sound and practical advice about health care issues, health care policy, evidence-based practice, data management and dissemination of outcomes.

 Innovation 2.0 was initiated with a 2014 competition that resulted in APTA's selection of 4 models that received funding and in-kind services from the association.
 APTA worked with these innovators to refine the models and collect information on program performance.

-Starting in April 2016, APTA and the awardee member experts began conducting online Learning Labs to share the results of the selected Innovation 2.0 projects.
+Between April 2016 and December 2017, APTA and the awardee member experts have been conducting online Learning Labs to share the results of the selected Innovation 2.0 projects.
 The Learning Labs are a series of interactive educational experiences in which prospective model developers can gain insight and learn tangible steps for implementation of an innovative model with physical therapy as a central focus within their organization.
 In addition to the Learning Labs, APTA also developed templates as a resource for all members to help replicate this great work.

 Learning Labs are the first step toward bringing the success of these innovative programs into wider use throughout the profession.
 After each Learning Lab is completed, materials are made available to interested members for their use in developing their own programs.
 Materials include a recording of the lab, handouts, and a template for replicating the model.
 Below are the 4 Learning Labs topics.